 For most flats, the ground array will be boreholes which can be expensive to drill.
 Some systems have backup heaters which allow designers to reduce the drilling costs at the expense of running costs.
 I believe that is “cheating” and a ground source heat pump system should be designed to cope with all the heating and hot water demand without backup.

-However, if you design a communal ground array where multiple flats share the same boreholes, you can drill much less boreholes to much greater depths (120-200m).
-This increase the spacing between boreholes, reduces drilling costs, reduces trenching costs and allows the system to cope more naturally with high heat users by sharing that extra demand over the whole site.
+However, if you design a communal ground array where multiple flats share the same boreholes, you can drill much fewer boreholes to much greater depths (120-200m).
+This increases the spacing between boreholes, reduces drilling costs, reduces trenching costs and allows the system to cope more naturally with high heat users by sharing that extra demand over the whole site.

-District schemes in flats can, and often are, constructed with a large “central plant” heat pump.
+District schemes in flats can be, and often are, constructed with a large “central plant” heat pump.
 However, the disadvantages of this approach are:

 Kensa recommends a different approach – share the ground array but install a small, quiet heat pump, like the Kensa Shoebox, in every property.
 Typically the heat pump sits on the floor of the airing cupboard with the hot water cylinder above on a shelf.
 The heat pumps are wired to the flat’s own electricity supply which means occupants pay for their heating through their normal electricity bills and can switch tariffs to find the cheapest and/or greenest option.

-There are lots of drilling companies but less that are setup for and experienced with ground source heating – there is also a large difference between working on a building site and in the confined spaces around an existing block of flats.
+There are lots of drilling companies, but fewer that are set up for, and experienced with, ground source heating.
+There is also a large difference between working on a building site and in the confined spaces around an existing block of flats.

 The same applies to the internal installation.
-There are lots of good heat pump installers but most are used to more complex installations in individual properties.
+There are lots of good heat pump installers, but most are used to more complex installations in individual properties.
 Working quickly and efficiently in multiple flats is a job more suited to larger gas installation contractors who often specialise in social housing installations.
-If you design the heat pump system to be simple and quick to install then these contractors can adapt to install heat pumps with minimal training.
+If you design the heat pump system to be simple and quick to install, these contractors can adapt to install heat pumps with minimal training.